nmshd/requirements-to-jekyll/README.md

 ## Add description of the requirements

-The description of the requirements must be written in markdown and located in the folder of the corresponding requirement (e.g.: use-cases).

-There is a template in the folder that you can use as a guide.
+description must be written in the documentation repository.
+When a new requirement is generated, a template file is created for it in the _include folder.
+The template looks like this:

 ```htm
 <!-- A general description of the requirement can be given here. -->